Into Tomorrow: Exploring Identity, Resilience and Healing through Holocaust, Indigenous and Japanese-American Histories

 Location: Boise, Idaho

-This seminar is in partnership with Wassmuth Center for Human Rights, Boise State Writing Project, and the Council for Holocaust Awareness of Idaho.
+This seminar was hosted in partnership with the Wassmuth Center for Human Rights, the Boise State University Writing Project, and the Council for Holocaust Awareness of Idaho.

 Leaders